-In this case, Gm6 is disguised as Em7(b5).
-Notice that these two chords have the same notes:
+In this case, Gm6 is acting disguised as Em7(b5).
+Notice how these two chords have exactly the same notes:

-Disguised chords are interesting when you wish to do a non usual cadence.
-You can try to play with chord inversions in many contexts creating cadences that don’t indicate to the listener the real intention of the movement.
+Disguised chords are interesting when you want to make an unusual cadence.
+You can experiment with playing inverted chords within different contexts by inventing cadences that do not immediately signal to the listener the real intention of the movement.

 Go to: Tone vs Tonality